byronwatt/CmdLineOptions/README.md

 Is the same as adding log_level=1 on the command line.

-But the project name prefix is hard-coded inside `CmdLineOption::SetFromEnvironmentVariable()` currently
+Note: the project name prefix is hard-coded inside `CmdLineOption::SetFromEnvironmentVariable()`.

 ### ParseString

 At Microchip, we often have a utility program that we repeatedly with different arguments to do little things.
 As an optimization to reduce startup time, we allow that program to be called with a script file as input, so we use the ParseString() and Reset() functions to pretend the program was called again with different command line arguments.